ibm-cloud-docs/watsonxdata/quick_start_opensearch.md

 1. In the **Welcome** page, select the **Open search** tile and click **Next**.
 1. In the **Service** page, provide the following details:
    * Select the service.
 For example, **OpenSearch**.
    * Select the suitable size.
-For example, **Starter** which includes one coordinator node and 1 worker node.
+For example, **Starter** which includes one coordinator node and one worker node.

 1. Click **Next**.
 The OpenSearch service is configured and displayed in the **Infrastructure Manager** page.